akhiltony/sn/README.md

 1. Make your changes to the files in `/src`
 1. Export your updates to a single update set and version it in `/dist`
 1. Create a new Pull Request

+## Licensing

+"The code in this project is licensed under MIT license."